 His methods were working, and for now he was simply maintaining the best he could.
 He still had many experiments to try, and he suspected that as he continued to spread his aura deeper into mana rich territory his growth would happen even faster, and his monsters would become more dangerous.

 One thing that did concern him was his own growth.
 He thought he was expanding at a little more than 100 feet a day.
 When it was said like that it didn’t sound like much but it added up.
 That meant that roughly every fifty days the radius of the dungeon would increase by a mile, the total diameter by two miles.
 Over the course of a year that would equal a diameter increase of 14 miles.
 A decade would see hundred and 40 miles, a century a thousand miles, and a thousand years would be 10,000 miles.
 With that kind of growth any ancient dungeon should be truly massive.
 In fact the entire planet should be covered by different dungeons, even if they could not cover the surface.
 So that meant that either he was vastly different, or his growth would stop or drastically slow down at some point.

 However, he didn’t know when that was going to happen.
 It could have to do with his levels, a total hard cap that he had yet to reach, aura growth becoming more mana intensive, or anything else.

-His general shape was a sphere with with a very long, but very thin, protrusion that led to his current entrance.
+His general shape was a sphere with with a very long, but very thin protrusion that led to his current entrance.
 He could not say exactly how long that tunnel was.
 6 miles?
 10 miles?
 He thought it was somewhere in that range.
-That extra protrusion had actually made him far more sensitive to the earthquakes he had gotten used to.
+That extra protrusion was almost like an antenna and had actually made him far more sensitive to the earthquakes he had gotten used to.
 So far the total dungeon sphere of his influence had reached its maximum in a few places when it had hit the sides of the mountain.
 He had yet to reach the peak but he was looking forward to taking his crystal and getting a panoramic view of the world when it did.